-Certification: Legally binding event on the employee and UAH, is required.
+Certification: Legally binding event on the employee and UAH, whether via paper or electronic signature.

 Committed Cost Sharing: Effort (or other cost, including voluntary cost sharing) not required by the sponsor, but proposed in the sponsored project proposal budget or budget justification with no corresponding funding requested or awarded.
-When this type of cost sharing is offered and the sponsored project is awarded, the cost share
+When this type of cost sharing is offered and the sponsored project is awarded, the cost share is required.